Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-The light-induced metastable state may be further inferred by detailed parameter extraction from the free-carrier dynamics at THz frequencies.
-Figure \ref{fig2} (b) and (c) respectively show the fluence-dependent analysis on the transient amplitude ($|\Delta$E/E$_{min}|$) and the long-lived offset ($|\Delta$E/E$_{meta}|$).
-The former (transient amplitude) displays a monotonic increasing trend and becomes linear at fluences above 56 $\mu$J/cm$^2$ (Fig. \ref{fig2}b), deviating from the saturation behavior widely observed in topological semimetals \cite{lu2018terahertz27,george2008ultrafast28}, semiconductors, and other 2D materials in which novel phase transition dynamics is absent.
-The latter (positive offset), at the same threshold fluence (56 $\mu$J/cm$^2$), clearly shows a kink (Fig. \ref{fig2}c) and also exhibits linear dependence at fluences above, signifying a new component in addition to the baseline offset due to the slight thermal heating effect on the system.
-The concomitance of the same threshold behavior in two qualitatively different parameters further corroborates a light-induced phase transition, for anomalies in the fluence dependence typically mean the minimal energy density required to overcome the energy barrier preventing a spontaneous phase transition \cite{zhang2016cooperative30,stojchevska2014ultrafast31}.
-Strikingly, an unusual dynamic isosbestic point emerges at a fixed delay time (\textit{t$_p$}) of 3 ps from the group of pump-probe traces measured at above-threshold excitation fluences (see inset of Fig. \ref{fig2}a).
-To the best of our knowledge, this is the first observation of ultrafast dynamic isosbestic point, and the associated universal scaling behavior is indicative of a percolation dynamics, which will be further explicated in subsequent discussions.
-Taken together, the abovementioned dynamic features are apparently beyond intelligible by a scenario of conventional injection and cooling of photo-doped hot carriers, but rather, they can be understood using the picture of light-induced percolative phase transition to be detailed.
+The light-induced metastable state may be further inferred by fluence-dependent analysis on amplitude of the negative transient ($|\Delta$E/E$_{min}|$) and the long-lived offset ($|\Delta$E/E$_{meta}|$), respectively shown in Figure \ref{fig2} (b-c).
+The former increases monotonically with fluence and peculiarly becomes linear above a threshold of 56 $\mu$J/cm$^2$ (Fig. \ref{fig2}b), rather than follows a saturation behavior widely observed in topological semimetals \cite{lu2018terahertz27,george2008ultrafast28}, semiconductors and other 2D materials in which novel phase transition dynamics is absent.
+The latter, at the same threshold fluence, clearly shows a kink (Fig. \ref{fig2}c) and starts picking up a new component, also scaling linearly with fluence, deviating from the near-constant and negligible offset by laser heating effect.
+The concomitance of the threshold behavior in two qualitatively different parameters further corroborates a light-induced phase transition, for anomalies in the fluence dependence typically mean the minimal energy density required to overcome the energy barrier between two competing phases \cite{zhang2016cooperative30,stojchevska2014ultrafast31}.
+More strikingly, an unusual dynamic isosbestic point emerges at a fixed delay time of 3 ps from the group of pump-probe traces at above-threshold excitation (Fig. \ref{fig2}a inset).
+To the best of our knowledge, this is the first observation of ultrafast dynamic isosbestic point, to which a universal scaling is associated.
+Taken together, the abovementioned dynamic features are apparently beyond intelligible by a scenario of conventional injection and cooling of photo-doped hot carriers, but rather, indicative of percolative dynamics in the light-induced phase transition to be explicated in the end.